COMMON APPLICATION UPDATE:

 We are headed into our third year of online reading and the transition has been a success.
 We know our move to on line reading benefitted students and counselors alike, as well as our office, and we appreciate your support and understanding during the continued transition and adjustment to CA4.

 Honors at Swarthmore

 The Honors Program was fashioned in 1922 under the leadership of Frank Aydelotte, seventh president of the College.
 It was modeled on the tutorial system at Oxford where Aydelotte had been a Rhodes Scholar.
-Many of the program's features remain as they were in 1922: faculty working with small groups of dedicated and accomplished students; an emphasis on independent learning; students entering into a dialogue with peers, teachers, and examiners; a demanding program of study in major and minor fields; and an examination at the end of two years' study by outside scholars.
+Many of the program's features remain what they were in 1922: faculty working with small groups of dedicated and accomplished students; an emphasis on independent learning; students entering into a dialogue with peers, teachers, and examiners; a demanding program of study in major and minor fields; and an examination at the end of two years' study by outside scholars.
 The Honors Program rests on the principle that judgment concerning the achievement of honors at the College should be based on an independent evaluation of a student's work, and it is from this principle that the external examination derives.
-More may be found at http://www.swarthmore.edu/academics/honors-program.xml .
+More may be found at www.swarthmore.edu/honors.

 Engineering and Dance at Swarthmore

 Lang Center for Civic and Social Responsibility

 The mission of the Lang Center for Civic and Social Responsibility is to provide education for civic and social responsibility in a context of academic excellence.
 Our goal is to prepare students for leadership in civic engagement, public service, advocacy and social action.
 The Lang Center serves as a home base for many activities and programs linking the campus to communities in the U.S. and abroad through service and social action.
 Learn more at www.swarthmore.edu/langcenter.